Koromix/rygel/src/attic/README.md

 # Hodler

 Hodler is a simple and **limited static-site builder** that I use to generate the pages on [koromix.dev](https://koromix.dev/) and [demheter.fr](https://demheter.fr/) from Markdown files.

+# Snaplite

+Snaplite is a support tool to explore and restore SQLite snapshots stream, which is an extension I've made to SQLite WAL, and is used (among others) in goupile.